 For smaller obstacles where a full step-over might not be suitable, we offer a smaller Mini Step-Over option.

-Roof work and repair
+Roof Work and Repair

 Post-winter, roofs may need to be repaired and resealed following snow or heavy rain/wind.
 This can be a particularly risky task on fragile or industrial roofs.

-To mitigate the dangers posed, we offer the Board-Walk system, a lightweight aluminium walkway which allows access from eaves to ridge whilst spreading the load on support battens, providing the user with a safe working position for skin maintenance, inspection, cleaning and resealing.
+To mitigate the dangers posed, we offer the Roof Walk system, a lightweight aluminium walkway which allows access from eaves to ridge whilst spreading the load on support battens, providing the user with a safe working position for skin maintenance, inspection, cleaning and resealing.
 Each 4m section is available with a handrail and can be easily linked to provide a longer walkway.

 Alternatively, for roofs with gutter valleys, we provide the Valley Walk system, a mobile walking frame for up to two users, designed to provide mobile roof cover.
 Featuring cushioned outriggers for comfort filled with a safety mesh, it can also be used to transport a light payload.